 Her second and third novels, The Ways of Winter and King of the May plunge George deeper into the lives of the fascinating characters who inhabit this mysterious otherworld, where it is not always clear who is friend and who is foe.
 George discovers that he is related to the rulers of this ancient domain, which seems to have once paralleled that of humans.
 But he possesses godlike powers that not even the wisest of the fae with their magic and their charms fully understand.

 Throughout all three novels, Myers weaves the myth of the Great Hunt and the Hounds of Annwn, which belong to the antlered god, Cernunnos.
 The hounds, which hunt stag and man, were bestowed by Cernunnos upon George's kinsman, Gwyn ap Nudd, the Prince of Annwn, and are the secret to the prince's power.
 Without the hounds, Gwyn loses all.
-George discovers magical skills of his own as he struggles to keep his hounds safe so that the Great Hunt on Nos Galan Gaeaf, or All Hallows’ Eve, can take place.To read more, a subscription is needed: Click here to subscribe
+George discovers magical skills of his own as he struggles to keep his hounds safe so that the Great Hunt on Nos Galan Gaeaf, or All Hallows’ Eve, can take place.To read more, a subscription is required.
+Log in or click here to subscribe.